 A Little More About Me….

 For college I was fortunate to attend Carleton College in Northfield, Minnesota where I had the privilege of being taught by exceptional teachers, scientists, and naturalists such as Mark McKone and Susan Singer.
-I also spent a summer working in a plant development lab studying the genetics of the medicago trunctuala/rhizobia symbiosis.
-Aside from academics, I played Ultimate frisbee for the college team SYZYGY which was a superbly formative experience.
+I also spent a summer working in a plant development lab studying the genetics of the Medicago trunctuala/rhizobia symbiosis.
+Aside from academics, I played Ultimate frisbee for the college team SYZYGY which was a formative experience.
 While we were successful as a team, reaching nationals every year I was a member, this success was transient.
 The lasting lessons were the ones related to teamwork, communication, and perseverance.
 Through these women I learned to enjoy the process as much as the outcome.
-This focus on the enjoyment of process and the idea that we can do more together than we can separately has shaped my life today.
+This focus on the process and the idea that we can do more together than we can separately has shaped my life today.